Revisiting the connection of baryon number, lepton number, and operator dimension

 While Eq.~\eqref{eq:better_inequality} is essentially an equality for all practical purposes in the $\nu$SMEFT, it is considerably weaker in the SMEFT.
 Indeed, $(\Delta B,\Delta L) = (0,2)$ gives $d_\text{min} \geq 3$, while the actual operator only arises at $d=5$~\cite{Weinberg:1979sa}, and a similar mismatch occurs for all $\Delta B=0 \neq \Delta L$ operators.
+The culprit at low $d$ is hypercharge invariance rather than Pauli, difficult to implement beyond $F$ parity~\cite{Kobach:2016ami}.
 For $\Delta B \neq 0$ cases, Eq.~\eqref{eq:better_inequality} works well even in the SMEFT, satisfying the equality for $|\Delta L | <5$.
 In some cases, the actual minimal operator dimension is even 4 units above our lower bound, e.g.~$(\Delta B,\Delta L) = (1,7)$ arises at $d_\text{min}=19$ rather than $15$.
 Still, for all practical purposes, Eq.~\eqref{eq:better_inequality} is a SMEFT equality for $\Delta B\neq 0$.

 In this letter, we revisited the connection between the mass dimension of effective operators and the baryon and lepton number they can carry.
 By combining Kobach's reasoning with Weinberg's $F$ parity, we find the improved inequality~\eqref{eq:better_inequality}.
 For the $\nu$SMEFT, this is a de-facto \textit{equality} for phenomenologically relevant operators, while the SMEFT shows a few outliers.
 Our results shed additional light on the ($\nu$)SMEFT structure and highlight restrictions imposed by Pauli's exclusion principle.
 A phenomenological study of high-$d$ operators carrying $\Delta B$ is currently under investigation~\cite{Heeck2025}.